adafruit/Adafruit_CircuitPython_CharLCD/README.rst

 Installation
 ============

 This library is **NOT** built into CircuitPython to make it easy to update.
-To install it either follow the directions below or :ref:`install the library bundle <bundle_installation>`.

 To install: